When it comes to VPN logs, there’s a lot of confusion.

 Other cases

 And lastly, there have also been a few cases where law enforcement agencies have shown “no logs” claims to be false.
 One infamous case was with PureVPN logging customer data and handing this over to authorities, despite claiming to have a “zero logs policy” on their homepage.
-See the article VPNs are Lying About Logs for more info on this topic.
+See the article about PureVPN keeping logs for more info on this topic.

 Conclusion on VPN logs